dgyarmati/halloween-shooter/README.md

 # Space Shooter Extravaganza #

-A side-scroller space shooter built in JavaScript, using PixiJS.
+A Halloween- themed side-scroller space shooter built in JavaScript, using PixiJS.
+Pretty much the same as [shooter-game](https://github.com/dgyarmati/shooter-game), but with different sprites and soe sounds.

 **How to run locally**